Brandon Crawford Player Props: Giants vs. Angels

 - Crawford has 10 doubles, a triple, six home runs and 20 walks while batting .206.

-- Crawford has picked up a hit in 35 of 69 games this year, with multiple hits seven times.

-- He has hit a home run in 8.7% of his games this season, and 2.4% of his trips to the dish.
+- He has gone deep in six games this season (8.7%), homering in 2.4% of his plate appearances.

-- Crawford has had an RBI in 23 games this year (33.3%), including six multi-RBI outings (8.7%).
+- Crawford has had an RBI in 23 games this season (33.3%), including six multi-RBI outings (8.7%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.